eduvpn/documentation/DEPLOY_CENTOS.md

-# Deploying on CentOS
+# Deploying on CentOS / Red Hat Enterprise Linux

-For simple one server deployments and tests, we have a deploy script available you can run on a fresh CentOS 7 installation.
+For simple one server deployments and tests, we have a deploy script available you can run on a fresh CentOS (or Red Hat Enterprise Linux) 7 installation.
 It will configure all components and will be ready for use after running!

 Additional scripts are available after deployment: